obones/openhab-binding-openmeteo/README.md

 You can add as many `forecast` things for different locations to your setup as you like to observe.

+Note: The first item in any forecast always include the current time period.
+For instance, an hourly weather forecast for 4 hours retrieved at 14:12 provides 4 values at the following times: 14:00, 15:00, 16:00, 17:00

+### Air quality forecast

+The third thing `air-quality` supports the following air-quality forecasts for a specific location: hourly, daily.
+It also offers the current air-quality conditions, extrapolated from the hourly forecast.

+It requires coordinates of the location of your interest.

+You can add as many `air-quality` things for different locations to your setup as you like to observe.

 ## Discovery

 If a system location is set, a "System OpenMeteo weather forecast" (`forecast`) thing will be automatically discovered for this location.
-If the system location is be changed, the background discovery updates the configuration of the thing accordingly.
+If the system location was to be changed, the background discovery would update the configuration of the thing accordingly.

 ## Thing Configuration